 Your CNC plasma cutting tip may be one of the primary causes for poor cut quality.
 Here are three ways that your consumables could affect cut quality.

-If your CNC plasma cutting nozzle/tip appears damaged on the inside or outside or if the hole’s opening widens and goes out-of-round it should be replaced.
-If your electrode’s hafnium (the hafnium is the small insert in the copper) pit depth exceeds 1mm, it’s worn and will damage the inside of your nozzle as well.
-When replace either the electrode or cutting tip, it’s important to also replace them in conjunction.
-That way you’ll have a perfect opening (orifice) and the perfect hafnium pit depth every time.
+If your CNC plasma cutting nozzle/tip appears damaged on the inside or outside, or if the hole’s opening widens and goes out-of-round, you should replace it.
+If your electrode’s hafnium (the hafnium is the small insert in the copper) pit-depth exceeds 1mm, it’s worn and will lead to damage on the inside of your nozzle as well.
+When replacing plasma nozzles and electrodes, it’s better to replace them both at the same time as a set.
+That way you'll have a perfect opening (orifice) and the perfect hafnium pit depth every time.

-When you’re consistently on track in installing good consumables into your CNC plasma torch, you’re setting yourself up for the best possible cuts.
-From monitoring gas pressure to making sure you have the correct piercing and height angle on your torch—there’s plenty of things to consistently check throughout each shift.
+When you’re consistently on track with installing good consumables into your CNC plasma torch, you’re setting yourself up for the best possible cuts.
+From monitoring gas pressure to making sure you have the correct piercing and height angle on your torch—there are plenty of things to consistently check throughout each shift.